Don’t wait for the holidays! 🎅 Order now to avoid delivery delays before Christmas!

 How to learn the Buteyko Method

 There are a number of ways to learn the Buteyko Method.
 Patrick McKeown has written popular self-help Buteyko books and DVDs for a number of complaints including stress, anxiety, panic attacks, asthma, snoring, sleep apnea and childhood mouth breathing.
-Patrick also provides live two hour webinars which can be accessed from anywhere in the world where you can learn firsthand from one of the world’s leading Buteyko practitioners.
+Patrick also provides live online clinics which can be accessed from anywhere in the world where you can learn firsthand from one of the world’s leading Buteyko practitioners.

 What are the Buteyko exercises?